UNE Internal Funding Scheme (UNE IFS)

 • Funds will not be provided for PhD scholarship stipends or PhD operating costs.
 Students may work part-time on the project where it is demonstrated that the work to be undertaken by the student will assist them in their professional development (developing relevant skills etc.).

 • ECR applicants must identify a UNE senior academic who will provide mentorship throughout the UNE Internal Funding Scheme Round.
-The UNE senior academic will be required to endorse the ECR’s application to the UNE IFS and confirm commitment to mentoring the ECR through to submission of an application for external competitive funding.
+The UNE senior academic will be required to endorse the ECR’s application to the UNE IFS and confirm commitment to mentoring the ECR through to submission of a UNE-led application for external competitive funding.

 • approval for an applicant to undertake the research project proposed within the Faculty/Directorate;